Martin-Alexander/gantt/README.md

 Task.find(3).add_dependency(Task.find(4))
 ```

-## Controller

-Converts a given query of Tasks into JSON that will be read by front-end JavaScript to generate the Gantt chart
+**Converts a given query of Tasks into JSON that will be read by front-end JavaScript to generate the Gantt chart**

 ```ruby
 # GET '/tasks'